Mineaworld/TradeKaizen/README.md

 - **Dark Mode Support**: Built-in theme switching with next-themes
 - **Interactive Charts**: Data visualization using Recharts
 - **Form Handling**: Robust form management with React Hook Form and Zod validation
+- **Smooth Navigation**: Seamless scroll-to-section functionality using react-scroll

 ## 🧭 Navigation Structure

-The application follows a clean, intuitive routing structure:
+The application features an intuitive navigation system:

+### Main Navigation Bar

-- `/home` - Landing page and main dashboard
+- `Home` - Scrolls to the hero section on the landing page
-- `/dashboard` - Trading dashboard and analytics
+- `Dashboard` - Trading dashboard and analytics
-- `/strategies` - Trading strategies management
+- `Strategies` - Trading strategies management
-- `/journal` - Trading journal entries
+- `Journal` - Trading journal entries
-- `/calendar` - Schedule and important dates
+- `Calendar` - Schedule and important dates
-- `/analytics` - Detailed performance analytics
+- `Analytics` - Detailed performance analytics
-- `/resources` - Trading resources and documentation
+- `Resources` - Trading resources and documentation
-- `/notes` - Personal trading notes
+- `Notes` - Personal trading notes

+### Authentication Routes

 - `/login` - User authentication
 - `/register` - New user registration

+The navbar implements smooth scrolling using `react-scroll` for the Home link, providing a seamless user experience when navigating to the hero section.
+Other navigation items use Next.js routing for page transitions.

 To ensure the application redirects to the home page by default, you'll need to update your `next.config.js`: